 Amazon Alexa Frailty: Syntax Fragmentation in the Skill Ecosystem

-Alexa has a problem and its me.
+Amazon Alexa has a frailty problem and it’s me.
 I can’t remember all of the special syntax required to make its skills work.
 Unlike an app, where I click and am brought into an environment that offers visual clues and instructions, I’m stuck with Alexa either not understanding me or lecturing me.
 Neither of which is acceptable.

 Amazon has failed to create a natural language interface that can be shared seamlessly with the skills produced for the service.